sverweij/dependency-cruiser/doc/faq.md

 to render a graph, so YMMV.

-### Q: Typescript dynamic imports show up as "✖" .
+### Q: TypeScript dynamic imports show up as "✖" .
 What's up there?
 **A**: You're using a version of depedendency-cruiser < 4.17.0.
-Dynamic imports, both in Typescript and Javascript are supported as of version 4.17.0 - and ✖'s in the output should be a thing of the past.
+Dynamic imports, both in TypeScript and Javascript are supported as of version 4.17.0 - and ✖'s in the output should be a thing of the past.

 > Before dependency-cruiser@4.17.0 this instruction was in place:
 >
 > By default dependency-cruiser uses _ES2015_ as compilation target to figure out
-> what your typescript sources look like.
+> what your TypeScript sources look like.
 That does not play nice with dynamic
 > imports.
 Chances are you already have a `tsconfig.json` with a configuration
-> that makes your typescript compiler happy about compiling dynamic imports.
+> that makes your TypeScript compiler happy about compiling dynamic imports.
 > If so: feed it to dependency-cruiser with the `--ts-config` command line
 > parameter and dependency-cruiser will attempt to resolve the dynamic imports -
 > which will work as long as you're not importing variables (or expressions).